nandangrover/interview-resources/JAVASCRIPT.md

 Most languages implement this by implementing the stack as a linked list or hash table instead of a flat array.
 That way, the stack can be re-ordered at runtime and is not constrained by physical memory layout.

 So.
 With this in mind, the answer is that variables in a closure are stored in the stack and heap.
 Depending on your point of view.
+From the point of view of the language, it's definitely the stack.
+Since that's what closures are in theory - a modified stack.